 When a Conservator Signs on Behalf of the Estate

-Managing another person's finances means signing contracts, paying bills, and handling obligations that belong to the estate.
-This statute draws a clear line between the conservator's personal assets and the estate's assets.
-If the conservator properly identifies their fiduciary role and names the estate in any contract, the conservator's own property stays protected.
+Managing another person's finances means signing contracts and paying bills.
+This statute draws a clear line between the conservator's own assets and the estate's assets.

 Unless otherwise provided in the contract, a conservator is not personally liable on a contract properly entered into in the conservator's fiduciary capacity in the course of administration of the estate unless the conservator fails to reveal the representative capacity and identify the estate in the contract.

-A.R.S. § 14-5429(A)The key detail here is disclosure.
-A conservator who signs a contract without making it clear they are acting for the estate, not themselves, risks personal exposure.
-Proper documentation protects the conservator from creditors coming after personal assets.
+A.R.S. § 14-5429(A)The key detail is disclosure.
+A conservator who signs a contract without showing they act for the estate risks personal exposure.
+Good records protect the conservator from creditors going after personal assets.

 Contracts are one thing.
-Property damage, injuries, or other obligations tied to estate assets are another.
-A conservator is only individually liable for torts committed during administration if the conservator is personally at fault.
-If a rental property owned by the estate has a maintenance issue that causes injury, the estate bears responsibility unless the conservator's own negligence caused the problem.
+Property damage, injuries, or other duties tied to estate assets are another.
+A conservator is only personally liable for harm during their role if the conservator is at fault.

 The conservator is individually liable for obligations arising from ownership or control of property of the estate or for torts committed in the course of administration of the estate only if the conservator is personally at fault.

-A.R.S. § 14-5429(B)Claims can still be brought against the estate itself by proceeding against the conservator in their fiduciary capacity.
-Any disputes about who bears responsibility, the estate or the conservator personally, can be resolved through an accounting or surcharge proceeding.
+A.R.S. § 14-5429(B)People can still bring claims against the estate by suing the conservator in their role.
+Any disputes about who pays can be settled through an accounting or surcharge case.